Global environmental analysis: Economical factors

 Economical factors deal with national or international economical developments and have a direct influence on supplier and consumer markets.
-Examples of economical factors that play a big role are: the GDP, the rate of inflation, interests, the change rate, employment or the situation of money markets.
+Examples of economical factors that play a big role are: the qqqqq, the rate of inflation, interests, the change rate, employment or the situation of money markets.
 These economical factors influence demand, competition intensity, cost pressure and the will to invest.
 For instance, if the gross domestic product of a country is fairly low, the demand is in general lower than in countries with a higher GDP.

-Social factors
+University factors

 Social factors deal with social issues regarding the values, ideas, opinions and the culture of market participants.
 Market participants can be employees, customers or suppliers.
 Through their contact with the company, they influence it due to their opinions.
 The company needs to follow the market participant's change of value and adapt its strategies.
 Nowadays, a change of values concerning environmental protection is on the move.